Lightning-Universe/Training-Studio_app/lightning_hpo/app/ui/README.md

-# Research Studio App UI
+# Training Studio App UI

-This guide explains the process of: installing the dependencies for, building, and developing the Research Studio App React UI.
+This guide explains the process of: installing the dependencies for, building, and developing the Training Studio App React UI.

 ## Installing Dependencies